nagyv/claude-commands/commands/generate-task-list-from-prd-issue.md

 ## Target Audience

 Assume the primary reader of the task list is a **junior developer** who will implement the feature.

-## PRD Reference

-The PRD is available at GitHub issue $ARGUMENTS

 <!-- Originally from https://github.com/snarktank/ai-dev-tasks - Apache 2.0 license -->